MercuryTechnologies/ghc-specter/docs/how-it-works.rst

 A single module is being compiled in a single pipeline thread.
 In large chunks, the pipeline consists of the frontend phases, the backend phases and the external assembler/linker phases.
-The frontend phases starts with source codes, and parsing, typechecking, desugaring, andresults in GHC Core.
+The frontend phases starts with source codes, and parsing, typechecking, desugaring, and results in GHC Core.
 The GHC Core is optimized in a few Core-to-Core passes.
 Then, the backend phases generate the STG and Cmm representation, and finally generates assembly codes or LLVM IR depending on the configuration.
 Afterwards, the external assembler and linker